Well, that was something from a movie.

 Niseko is renowned as a world-class snow destination with people travelling from all over to experience it.
 As a beginner-intermediate skier I can say first hand that, though there are extensive off-piste options here for the advanced skier, there are plenty of easier runs too.

-To ease myself back into the slopes I took a two-hour ski lesson with GoSnow on the first day, after which I was good to go…
+To ease me back into the slopes I took a two-hour ski lesson with GoSnow on the first day, after which I was good to go…

 JOKING.
 We spent around 80% of our time on our butts.
 Though we did so with plenty of laughs and weird looks from fellow slope enthusiasts.